 Some real estate photographers spend more time editing their pictures than actually taking them!
 Free options exist for beginners, but it is advised that you invest in professional software.
 Lightroom is a reference in this domain.

-Improve your pictures by correcting distorted lines, retouching the colors and tweaking the lighting.
+Improve your pictures by correcting distorted lines, retouching the colors, and tweaking the lighting.
 If you feel lost, an array of tutorials are available online.
 You can also hire a professional.
+Another option is to buy presets from a company like Visual Flow Lightroom Presets, from there you can choose the preset, which is the most suitable for your project.
 Don’t skip this step, or your work won’t reach its full potential.

 8. Practice makes perfect